gold1/sublime-cakephp-find/README.md

 ######  App::build

-It's possible to search for the folder designated in App::build.
+It's possible to search for the folder designated in App::build (only Model, Behavior, Datasource, Controller, Component, Auth, Auth, Helper, Lib, Vendor).

 - Sample